zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_azuresentinel/_index.md

 For you to get familiar with the automation and deployment flow, below is an explanation.

-- User is providing the ARM template parameters values, either via the portal or editing the parameters file (1st-time edit).
-These parameters values are being used throughout the deployment.
+- User provides the ARM template parameter values, either via the portal or editing the parameters file.
+These parameters values are used throughout the deployment.

 - User will run the ARM template at resource group level.